-This unparalleled collection of over twelve hundred of England’s earliest coins, dating between the early seventh and mid-ninth centuries, is destined for auction at Spink & Son in 2021.
-The series of sales will commence on 18th March.
+This unparalleled collection of over twelve hundred of England’s earliest coins, dating between the early seventh and mid-ninth centuries, was auctioned at Spink & Son in 2021.
+The series of sales included:

 Part I: Connoisseurs’ Choice, 18th March 2021.

 Part II: Coins of Northumbria, 18th March 2021.

 Part IV: Continental Tremisses, Deniers and Sceats,30th September , 2021.

 Most of the coins were metal detector finds from England, unearthed over the last 30-40 years.
 These coins are tiny - about 1 centimetre in diameter and weighing 1 gram on average – but the designs - and their variations - are a stunning revelation.
 The earliest coins are gold tremisses from the Continent (based on the late Roman Victory type) and used for trade in early Anglo-Saxon England.
 These date to the sixth century.

 In 601, the papal emissaries Mellitus and Paulinus were sent from Rome to support Augustine’s mission.
 These emissaries would have had a sophisticted familiarity wih the economic, fiscal and especially symbolic functions of coinage.
 The vendor believes that it was under their influence that English gold shillings were issued – initially by King Eadbald of Kent, then by his brother-in-law, King Edwin of Northumbria.

 Recent archaeological evidence has demonstrated that it was as early as the 660s that tiny silver pennies replaced the gold shillings after a transitional period.
 Silver pennies or ‘sceats’ were issued in substantial numbers in the regions bordering the North Sea, but very few have surfaced due to their tiny signature in the soil.